If you’ve been working full-time jobs, the idea of becoming a newbie writer and jumping into freelancing can be both exciting and terrifying.

 If you live in China, you could substitute 319 million Americans that will be oblivious to your errors.
 I think you get the picture.

-We tend to feel all eyes are on us, as writers.
+We tend to feel all eyes are on us, especially when you’re a newbie writer.
 But as one of the editors at one of my staff-writing gigs used to tell me, today’s mistake is tomorrow’s fishwrap.
 The online equivalent is that today’s mistake gets pushed down the blogroll and vanishes from the home page in a few days.

-You’ll be surprised how many people won’t even notice your errors.
+You’ll be surprised how many people won’t even notice your errors when you’re a newbie writer, or experienced writer for that matter.
 If they do, people have short memories.
 Unless you lie or make things up, you will live to write another day.
 Corrections can be issued and apologies made.
 It’s OK.

-There is no Universal Editor Network that one grumpy editor could use to blackball you from ever getting another gig.
+There is no Universal Editor Network that one grumpy editor could use to blackball a newbie writer from ever getting another gig.
 Doesn’t exist.
 So relax.

 3. Every writer started at zero.

-It’s easy to feel that the world is full of long-established freelance writers with impressive portfolios, and that you can never, ever break in and get started from scratch now.
+It’s easy to feel that the world is full of long-established freelance writers with impressive portfolios, and that the newbie writer can never, ever break in and get started from scratch now.